ee538/final-project-txia0604/README.md

 std::vector<std::string> GetNeighborIDs(std::string id);
 ```

-For these function, I use a private variable, data, in this project.
+For these function, I use the private variable, data, in this project.
 It is a map variable whose key is the id of locations and value is the node to the id.
 Thus, I can use this private variable to find the node by the inputted id and return the related parameter of this node.

 ### 2. Helper functions to calculate the distance between locations and the length of a path
-Because of the last two main functions for the menu item, it is necessary to have two functions which can calculate the distance for different situation as following:
+Because of the last two main functions for the menu item, it is necessary to have two functions which can calculate the distance for different situations as following:

 ```c++
 double CalculateDistance(const Node &a, const Node &b);